aislinb/sei-project-4/README.md

 ### Deployment

-This website was deployed using Heroku and is available  [here](https://django-api-natoora-project.herokuapp.com) .
+This website was deployed using Heroku and is available  [here](https://django-api-natoora-project.herokuapp.com).
 Please allow a minute or two for the free servers to wake up..!

 ### Brief

-We were tasked with building a full-stack application of our choice, making our own back-end and front-end
+We were tasked with building a full-stack application of our choice, making our own back-end and front-end.

 **Requirements:**
 * **Use a Python Django API** – using Django REST Framework to serve your data from a Postgres database